purplesyringa/site/blog/you-might-want-to-use-panics-for-error-handling/index.md

 Checked exceptions -- the closest thing there is to `Result`s -- have different priorities.
 They simplify the success path at the expense of the failure path, so it's easy to forget about the occasional error.
 This is an explicit anti-goal of Rust.

-Rust has panics that use the same mechanism, but guides against using them for fallible functions, because they are almost unusable for that pursose:
+Rust has panics that use the same mechanism, but guides against using them for fallible functions, because they are almost unusable for that purpose:

 ```rust
 //                     vvv  Does not specify the error type.